aliibarry/dia-nn_in_parallel/README.md

 PART4="$OUT/part4"
 ```
 Slurm output logs for part2 and part4 contain overlapping outputs due to parallelization.
 Part2 quantificant logs are therefore also generated independantly per sample to facilitate qc checks.

+### 1.8.1
+For diann1.8.1, see scripts in `1.8.1`:
+Part 1 : `dia-nn_buildspeclib.sh`: generate a spectral library based on FASTA.
+Only needs to be run once per FASTA combination
+Part 2 : `dia-nn_parallel_part2.sh`: initial quantification step, runs in parallel.
+Part 3 : `dia-nn_parallel_part3.sh`: generate an empirical spectral library, based on quantification files in part 2
+Part 4 : `dia-nn_parallel_part4-5.sh`: second pass quantification; requires flag inputs from part 3 for mass-acc, etc. Currently manual.
+Part 5 : `dia-nn_parallel_part4-5.sh`: generate final report; can also run separately

+### 1.9.1
+For diann1.9.1, see scripts in `1.9.1` for example scripts adjusted for use with singularity.

 ***
 ## Memory allocation